-In fact, the Department of Health and Human Services asks that you ditch the kitchen spoon and use the dosing device that comes with the over-the-counter (OTC) medication because the dosing spoon or cup that comes with the medicine has been calibrated specifically for that medicine.
+It is recommended that instead of a kitchen spoon you use the dosing device that comes with the over-the-counter (OTC) medication because the dosing spoon or cup that comes with the medicine has been calibrated specifically for that medicine.

 Give a Safe Dose Every Time

 While underdosing means your child may not be getting the benefit of adequate treatment, overdosing can be very dangerous.
-Each year, more than 70,000 children visit emergency departments in the U.S. due to unintentional medication overdoses.
+Each year, more than 10,000 children across Australia and New Zealand are hospitalised as a result of medicine poisoning.
 Two common and preventable medication errors are giving the wrong dose and using an incorrect dosing device.
-The FDA began to require easier to follow directions and easy-to-use, measuring devices be packaged with over-the-counter oral liquid medicines starting in 2011.

 There are several safety tips that can help you to be more certain about the dose of medicine you are giving to your child:

 - Read the label every time.
 Medicine safety starts when you read the label every time you give medicine to your child.
 Be sure to check the expiration date